evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 ### Charge port

 The location of the charge port is on the [left front corner](../../../../technology/charging/connectors/#front-corner).
 This makes it easy for charge stations where you need to park with the front in.
-The connector types varies between the different markets.
+The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}